 We work on a daily basis in advancing towards a systemic change in the fashion and textile industry, one based on circular economy strategies and practice, rather than on the traditional linear model.
 The basic concept of circularity implies a virtuous circle of production and consumption in which there is no waste.
 In the fashion industry, this means going beyond a simple garment, that is, thinking about products as a whole, analyzing their entire life cycle in order to reduce negative impacts on the social and environmental spheres.

-In order to foster collaboration efforts and work streams to advance sustainability in global value chains of the fashion and textiles industry, we are constant participants in various international platforms such as the UN, WTO, WEF and G20.
-Participating in many of these global dialogues offers a unique opportunity to organise events at the highest political forums as a crucial tool to promote our goals.
-Some of the specific work streams include education, employment, local-global collaboration, infrastructure, financing, business and human rights.
+In order to foster collaborative efforts and workstreams to advance sustainability in global value chains of the fashion and textiles industry, we are constant participants in various international platforms such as the UN, WTO, WEF and G20.
+Participating in many of these global dialogues offers a unique opportunity to organize events at the highest political forums as a crucial tool to promote our goals.
+Some of the specific workstreams include education, employment, local-global collaboration, infrastructure, financing, business and human rights.

-On a regional and local level, we organise webinars and workshops on sustainability.
+On a regional and local level, we organize webinars and workshops on sustainability.
 We provide artisan-designer mutual learning experience at local Arts and Crafts Centers, to further advance and innovate for sustainable design.

-“Our work is strongly linked to natural fibres, sustainable development, local development - initiatives that have a positive impact on the environment, local development, economy and social well-being”
+“Our work is strongly linked to natural fibers, sustainable development, local development - initiatives that have a positive impact on the environment, local development, economy and social well-being”